Staunton Presidents: 1894 and 1914 seasons

 The Staunton "Lunatics" became charter members of the four–team Class D level Virginia Mountain League, before relocating during the 1914 season.
 The Lunatics were joined by the Charlottesville Tuckahoes, Clifton Forge Railroaders, Covington Papermakers in beginning 1914 league play.
 The league schedule began play on May 14, 1914.

-The Staunton use of the "Lunatics" moniker was in reference to the Western State Hospital being located in Staunton in the era.
+The Staunton use of the "Lunatics" nickname corresponds with the Western State Hospital being located in Staunton in the era.

 Playing at Charlottesville on opening day, May 14, 1914, the Staunton Lunatics were defeated by Charlottesville defeated 10–4 in their first game.

-On July 1, 1914, the league announced the Staunton Lunatics were relocating to Harrisburg, Virginia with a 15–22 record.
-Continuing play as the Harrisburg Lunatics, the Staunton/Harrisburg team finished last in the 1914 Virginia Mountain League standings in a shortened season.
-On July 25, 1914, Staunton/Harrisburg team had an overall record of 26–32 when the Virginia Mountain League permanently folded.Led by managers Davey Crockett and Pat Krebs, the Lunatics finished 8.5 games behind of the 1st place Covington Papermakers (37–26) in the final standings of the shortened season.
-They were followed by 2nd place Charlottesville (31–30) and 3rd place Clifton Forge Railroaders (28–34) in the 1914 league standings.
+On July 1, 1914, the league announced the Staunton Lunatics were relocating to Harrisonburg, Virginia with a 15–22 record.
+Continuing play as the Harrisonburg Lunatics, the Staunton/Harrisonburg team finished last in the 1914 Virginia Mountain League standings in a shortened season.
+On July 25, 1914, Staunton/Harrisonburg team had an overall record of 26–32 when the Virginia Mountain League permanently folded.
+Led by managers Davy Crockett and Pat Krebs, the Lunatics finished 8.5 games behind of the first place Covington Papermakers (37–26) in the final standings of the shortened season.
+They were followed by second place Charlottesville (31–30) and third place Clifton Forge Railroaders (28–34) in the 1914 league standings.

 Shortly after the Virginia Mountain League folded, there was an unsuccessful attempt to revive the league and the teams in August, 1914, headed by Buck Hooker, manager of the Clifton Forge Railroaders.
 However, following the collapse of the league, the Covington and Clifton Forge teams elected to play a 10–game championship series.
 Charlottesville did not return to play.
 The Railroaders captured the unofficial league “title,” winning 7 of the 10 games over Covington.